-SELIM: “In the beginning it was only one room which we use to live six person inside, father, mother and four brothers.
+“In the beginning it was only one room which we use to live six person inside, father, mother and four brothers.
 We closed a [balcony] we make it a room, as a kitchen, and we make another small [balcony] as bathroom, yeah.
-And then we built extra room, place for another three.”
+And then we built extra room, place for another three,” Selim says.

 An uncle of the family, also named Muhammed, has lived in the United Arab Emirates for the last 35 years, but returned to Egypt last year.

-Uncle, Muhammed translated by Hamed: The revolution should come since a long time ago because the land need it, but now it’s happened and he’s thankful for this, but we have to push ourselves in the right direction.
+Hamed translates as his uncle says the revolution should have come since a long time ago because the land need it, but now it’s happened and he’s thankful for this, but we have to push ourselves in the right direction.
 He’s waiting for something better comes as a result from this revolution.
 Didn’t come yet.
 He’s really optimist, he says it’s going to be better than it is now.